wrist mechanics online course featured image

 When these body parts are rigid, you lose rotation, power, and wrist hinge on the downswing, causing a weak strike and a loss of distance.

-Start by taking some swings with the lightest grip pressure you can, then gradually increase until you find the perfect amount.
+Start by taking some swings with the lightest grip pressure possible, then gradually increase until you find the perfect amount.

 5. Rotate Wrists Through Impact

-Bryson DeChambeau is a prime example of how increased clubhead speed and power through impact do wonders for your distance.
+Bryson DeChambeau is a prime example of how increased clubhead speed and power through impact can improve distance.

 He achieves additional speed and power by rotating his wrists through impact.
 Coach Scott Cowx describes this phenomenon as “rotation release.”